 Forget the fantasy.
 Glorify the Lord in the way you choose a spouse.
 Let the inventor of attraction and beauty reform your thinking, and your marriage will be rich.

-Editors’ note: An earlier version of this article appeared at Boundless.
+Editors’ note: A version of this article appeared at Boundless.